What type of investor are you?

 Not all investors want to spend time managing their own investments.

-The hands-off investor prefers to set up investments and forget about them.
+The passive investor prefers to set up investments and forget about them.
 Some investors may also take a hands-off approach by selecting passive investments, such as index funds, which are designed to track a benchmark (like a market index) and don’t require regular maintenance.
 This is known as passive investing.

 Whether you’re an active or passive investor, it’s important to seek advice from a financial professional to help you find the right options as you work toward your goals.